Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Experiments.md

 {{< timeline_title >}}

-_19/08/2021_
+### 19/08/2021

 {{< timeline_content >}}

-Transformation failed, centrifuged Falcon tube with supposed transformants and resuspended pellet in less media – plated the resulting concentrated culture
+Transformation failed, so we centrifuged a Falcon tube with the supposed transformants and resuspended the pellet in less media.
+We then plated the resulting concentrated culture

 {{< div_end >}}

 {{< timeline_title >}}

-_20/08/2021_
+### 20/08/2021

 {{< timeline_content >}}

-No growth from transformants
+There was no growth from the transformants.

 {{< div_end >}}

 {{< timeline_title >}}

-_23/08/2021_
+### 23/08/2021

 {{< timeline_content >}}

-We tried to transform the SAJ-351 cells with the 379 plasmids on the 23/08/21.
+We tried to transform the SAJ-351 cells with the 379 plasmids.
 The 379 plasmid contained resistance to kanamycin (Kan), so if the culture grew on the Kan/Spec/Chlor plate then we would know the transformation had been successful.

 Unfortunately, there was no growth, so the transformation was unsuccessful.
 However, the culture grew on the control plate without kanamycin, so the cells were not killed in the procedure and the error lied with either the transformation procedure, the concentration of the 379 plasmids, the competence